Franklin Property Division Lawyers

 Skilled representation for clients in Franklin, Brentwood, Columbia and beyond

 One of the most challenges aspects of any divorce is the divisions of debts and assets: who keeps the house, or the cars, or the family dog?
 Even the most amicable of break-ups can strain when it comes to dividing your property and your accounts, especially for couples who own their own business, maintain a robust stock portfolio, or have significant assets.

 At the Law Offices of Adrian H. Altshuler & Associates, we know how hard you worked for your belongings – and how difficult it can be to part with them, for financial or sentimental reasons.
-Our divorce attorneys in Columbia, Franklin and Brentwood have provided thoughtful, practical guidance for clients attempting to separate their lives one piece of artwork at a time.
+Our family law attorneys in Franklin, Columbia and Brentwood have provided thoughtful, practical guidance for clients attempting to separate their lives one piece of artwork at a time.
 Our goal is to ensure that the division of your assets proceeds as smoothly as possible, in a way that is just and fair to you.

 How does Tennessee divide property in a divorce?

 Tennessee is an equitable distribution state.
 This means that everything you own will be divided equitably.
 However, equitable does not mean a 50/50 split; it means that, unless you and your spouse can agree to exactly how you wish to split your debts and assets, a judge will make that decision for you.
 His or her decision will be made after reviewing a variety of factors, including but not limited to:

 - The earning power and income of each spouse